 It's this very ingenuity that demonstrates that behind the burly men clashing fists, there's still a thought process keeping the madness together.
-This also includes the simpler parts of Jojo's production, such as the naming of the characters and the reasoning for its brightly colored world.
+This also includes the more straightforward parts of Jojo's production, such as the naming of the characters and the reasoning for its brightly-colored world.

 -Sepia bathe the screen, title card cropped in an arrow: To Be Continued-